Maybe because I didn't light it till two o'clock, but whatever.

 It wasn't enough.

-He he changed the policy for future violators to six games.
+No, he changed the policy for future violators to six games.

-Then the tape goes public and he gets rid of rice.
+Then the tape goes public and he gets rid of Rice.

-And now using the liberal defense of I didn't really know what was in the other tape.
+And now using the liberal defense of, I didn't really know what was in the other tape.

 He can't win with that defense because somebody in the NFL did see it.

-And then the question becomes well, if somebody it's a woman on the tape that the AP played the press.
+And then the question becomes: well, if somebody, it's a woman on the tape that the AP played the press.

 So somebody in the NFL got it.

-If they didn't run it up the chain, so that Goodell would see it, then what does that say about the way the office is being run?
+If they didn't run it up the chain so that Goodell would see it, then what does that say about the way the office is being run?

-If they did run it up the poll and and Goodell saw it and is denying it, that's another problem.
+If they did run it up the poll and Goodell saw it and is denying it, that's another problem.

 But still, your original theory.